RichardDooling/LegalPro/Chapter_7/Chapter_7.md

 and representing her client in court or in a transaction is impliedly authorized to disclose confidential information.
-And the client may consent to disclosure in other situations in which the lawyer is NOT impliedly authorized to disclose.
+And the client may consent to disclosure in other situations in which the lawyer is *not* impliedly authorized to disclose.
 But lawyer must obtain informed consent to the disclosure.

 A lawyer shall not reveal information relating to the representation of a client unless the client gives informed consent, the disclosure is impliedly authorized in order to carry out the representation or the disclosure is permitted by paragraph (b).